metamn/shopledge/_posts/2012-05-22-run-profitable-campaigns.md

 excerpt: Every move you make must be measurable in dollars.
 price: 12
 downloads:
-  - A case study how we succeded putting in practice this article
+  - A case study how we succeed putting in practice this article
   - An interactive Google Spreadsheet to plan, run and measure your campaigns
 ---

 Every penny spent in your company must be *profitable*.
-Even your support activities &mdash; non-sales oriented operations &mdash; must generate intangible profit like brand trust and customer satisfaction.
+Even your non-sales, supportive operations must generate intangible profit like brand trust and customer satisfaction.

-But now we will examine how to create and run campaigns to increase revenue.
+But now we will examine how to create and run marketing and sales campaigns to increase revenue.
 If you spend blindly you can hit the headlines, and, in the same time dig your own grave like [Groupon did](http://shortlogic.com/post/6142108636/groupon-ipo-pass-on-this-deal).